ali46-2/realtime_ocr_with_text-to-speech/README.md

-## Realtime OCR with TTS
+## Realtime OCR with Text-to-Speech
-A Python program that captures video from a camera, and performs realtime TTS (Text to Speech) on any text found in the video.
+A Python program that captures video from a camera, and performs realtime text-to-speech on any text found in the video.
 Works on Windows, Linux, and macOS.

 ## Features
 ### Multiprocessing